 FAQs:

-A 'graded' 1885 Morgan Dollar has been professionally evaluated by a third-party grading service, such as NGC or PCGS.
-The grading process assesses the coin’s authenticity and condition, assigning it a numerical grade based on factors like luster, strike quality, and the presence of marks or wear.
-This provides collectors with a standardized reference for the coin’s state of preservation.
+A graded 1885 Morgan Dollar has been professionally evaluated by a recognized third-party grading service, such as PCGS or NGC.
+These organizations assess the coin’s condition and authenticity, assigning it a grade based on factors like luster, strike, and the presence of any marks.
+The coin is then encapsulated in a protective holder with a label indicating its grade, which helps collectors understand its quality at a glance.